Tricky word reading and Spelling list

 -Number bonds to 10/20- knowing which two numbers add together to make 10/20.

--Finding half of a shape or number.
+-Finding half or a quarter of a shape or number.

 -Identifying 2D and 3D shapes